awsdocs/amazon-vpc-user-guide/doc_source/modify-vpc-endpoint-service-dns-name.md

-# Modifying an existing endpoint service private DNS name<a name="modify-vpc-endpoint-service-dns-name"></a>
+# Modify an existing endpoint service private DNS name<a name="modify-vpc-endpoint-service-dns-name"></a>

 You can modify the endpoint service private DNS name for a new or existing endpoint service\.